 Parks: Violation of city park rules will result in suspensions.
 Please review rules at parks.
-Here's a few key issues that create problem
+Here's a few key issues that create problems

 1. No pets inside any of the complexes.